 Get tips and answers to FAQs about Google Business Profiles and Google Reviews for financial advisors and wealth management firms.
 And learn how advisors succeed with testimonial marketing powered by Wealthtender’s industry-first SEC-compliant online reviews platform.

 Given the prominent role of online search in the everyday lives of Americans, it’s important to establish your presence on Google since they control a majority of searches conducted online.
-Fortunately, setting up a Google Business Profile is an easy and free way to improve your firm’s visibility in search results.
+Fortunately, setting up a Google Business Profile is an easy and no-cost way to improve your firm’s visibility in search results.
+Essentially, Google provides businesses with a free billboard to advertise their goods and services on the internet highway.

 Of course, financial advisors must consider regulatory restrictions prescribed by the Securities and Exchange Commission, FINRA, and state regulators in order to compliantly maintain a Google Business Profile.
 Unfortunately, one of the most popular features of Google Business Profiles, Google Reviews, opens the door to considerable risk that could land advisors in regulatory hot water.

-In this article, we dive deeper into the good, bad, and ugly of Google Business Profiles and Google Reviews for financial advisors, including ways financial advisors who join Wealthtender can turn Google Reviews into compliant testimonials and strengthen their SEO in the process.
+In this article, we dive deeper into the good, bad, and ugly of Google Business Profiles and Google Reviews for financial advisors, including ways financial advisors who join Wealthtender can turn Google Reviews into compliant testimonials and strengthen their SEO (Search Engine Optimization) in the process.

 The Regulatory Risk of Google Reviews

 Google Reviews are popular and well-known among consumers.
-Financial advisors may already have unsolicited reviews written about them visible on their Google Business Profile.
-Assuming these are favorable reviews and unsolicited, that’s terrific, as advisors are gaining SEO (Search Engine Optimization) benefits and visibility among consumers visiting these sites.
+Financial advisors may already have unsolicited reviews written about them and displayed on their Google Business Profiles.
+Assuming these are favorable reviews and unsolicited, that’s terrific, as advisors are gaining SEO benefits and visibility among consumers.

-However, because reviews on Google lack the required SEC disclosures to be considered advertisements (e.g., testimonials that advisors can promote to grow their business), advisors can’t direct prospects to check out their reviews on Google.
-Doing so opens the door to “entanglement” and/or “adoption”, terms defined by the Securities and Exchange Commission that trigger additional compliance oversight and disclosure requirements.
+However, because reviews on Google lack the required SEC disclosures to be considered advertisements (e.g., testimonials that advisors can promote to grow their business), advisors can’t tell prospects to “check out our reviews on Google”.
+Doing so opens the door to “entanglement” and/or “adoption”, terms defined by the Securities and Exchange Commission (SEC) that trigger additional compliance oversight and disclosure requirements.

 ↗️ Related Article: Kitces Podcast Sparks Debate on Google Reviews